MURALS Inc. MACHINE PAINTING SHOW @ART ROTTERDAM 2020

 |Producer||MURALS Inc.||Thanks to||stichting Droom en Daad, Art Rotterdam, Convexarchitecten, CBK R'dam, Art Rotterdam Week, In_house_creative, Art Rotterdam Week|

 MURALS Inc. MACHINE PAINTING SHOW @ART ROTTERDAM 5 – 9 FEB 2020

 Ash Keating and Rutger de Vries

-On the property of the Van Nelle factory, on the opposite side of the entrance to the international Art Fair ART ROTTERDAM, Ash Keating (AU), and Rutger de Vries (NL/D) will be on a rotation every other day to create a dynamic mural on a temporary wall.
-The murals are created by the intervention of mechanical recources.
+On the property of the Van Nelle factory, on the opposite side of the entrance to the International Art Fair ART ROTTERDAM, Ash Keating (AU), and Rutger de Vries (NL/D) will be on a rotation every other day to create a dynamic mural on a temporary wall.
+The murals are created by the intervention of mechanical resources.

 MURALS Inc. MACHINE PAINTING SHOW focuses on one of the development that is ongoing, namely machine painting.
 Artists use self-constructed tools to apply the paint.
 They base these techniques on substantive assumptions and lots of trials and errors.
 Applying the paint takes the form of an intriguing performance, the results ultimately are of an exciting and outspoken character.